-Asia Meirovich: Instrumental
+Asia Meirovich: Choral

 Asia Meirovich is a pianist, vocalist, composer, arranger and producer.
 A versatile musician, she has garnered experience in many different spectrums of the music world.
 Her studio production credits include Bruce Springsteen, Moby, John Wesley Harding.
 She has written string arrangements for Annie Gallup, Pioneers for a Cure (produced by fellow BIMA faculty, Greg Wall), John Wesley Harding, and various indie artists from the New York area.

 Jessie Reagen Mann: Instrumental

-Jessie is a Musician-in-Residence at Congregation B’nai Jeshuran.
-She is also cellist of the internationally touring genre-bending ensemble DBR & The Mission.
+Jessie is a Musician-in-Residence at Congregation B’nai Jeshuran and part of the internationally touring genre-bending ensemble DBR & The Mission.
 2VC, a cello duo project started with Gene Carr is dedicated to expanding the repertoire for 2 cellos.